JyothirKrishna-005/browsebyme/README.md

 - "Buy MacBook Pro from bestbuy.com"
 - "Close all browsers"

+## 🧠 AI-Powered Features

+BrowseByMe can be enhanced with Google's Gemini AI for better command understanding:

+1. Get a Gemini API key from https://makersuite.google.com/app/apikey
+2. Add the API key to your .env file: `GEMINI_API_KEY=your_api_key_here`
+3. Restart the application

+With Gemini AI integration enabled, BrowseByMe will:
+- Better understand complex commands
+- Generate more accurate selectors for web elements
+- Adapt to different website structures
+- Provide more natural language interaction

 ## 🔧 Development

 Run in development mode with hot reloading: